astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 ```

 If we write this in a way where the binding structure is explicit, we would bind
-`f` and `g` simultaneously, and then write the definitions and the body in that scope:
+`f` and `g` simultaneously and then write the definitions and the body in that scope:

 ```
 letrec (fun f => fun g => ([f_def, g_def], body))